AT Protocol

 Application: APIs and record schemas for applications built on atproto are specified in Lexicons, which are referenced by Namespaced Identifiers (NSIDs).
 Application-specific aggregations (such as search) are provided by an Application View (App View) service.
 Clients can include mobile apps, desktop software, or web interfaces.

-While atproto borrows several formats and specifications from the IPFS ecosystem (such as IPLD and CID), atproto data does not need to be stored in the IPFS network, and the atproto reference implementation does not use the IPFS network at all, though it would be a reasonable technology for other atproto implementations to adopt.
+While atproto borrows several formats and specifications from the IPFS ecosystem (such as IPLD and CID), atproto data does not need to be stored in the IPFS network, and the atproto reference implementation does not use the IPFS network at all.

 Protocol Extension and Applications